Scuba Safety

 Plans and Equipment

-Equip your team with a smart surface kit, use concise pre-dive checklists and check-in systems, and know when a pony bottle adds meaningful redundancy.
+Smart surface kits, concise pre-dive checklists and check-in systems, and know when a pony bottle adds meaningful redundancy.

 Medical Risks